-Centers for Disease Control and Prevention (CDC) reports 82 percent of American adults take at least one prescription medication and 29 percent take five or more.
+Centers for Disease Control and Prevention (CDC) reports 82% of American adults take at least one prescription medication.
+Twenty-nine percent take five or more.
 Add in over-the-counter (OTC) medications, vitamins and supplements and you’re looking at a potential danger zone.

-Expired medications and discontinued prescriptions only worsen the situation.
-Dr. Antoinette Hayek, Marshfield Clinic family medicine physician, suggests cleaning your medicine cabinet every six months.
+In addition, expired medications and discontinued prescriptions only worsen the situation.
+Dr. Joseph Arias, Marshfield Clinic Health System family medicine physician, suggests cleaning your medicine cabinet every six months.

-“Spring cleaning is a great time to begin this routine,” Hayek said.
+“Spring cleaning is a great time to begin this routine,” Dr. Arias said.
 “Then make a note on your calendar to clean your medicine cabinet again in the fall.”

-Some communities have take-back programs to help you properly throwaway expired medication or prescriptions you no longer need.
+Some communities have takeback programs to help you properly throw away expired medication or prescriptions you no longer need.
+Many Marshfield Clinic Health System pharmacies take back prescriptions year-round.
+Reach out to one near you to find out more.

 When these options are not available: